Swietenia mahagoni: Characteristics

 Swietenia mahagoni is a medium-sized semi-evergreen tree growing to 30–35 m tall.
 The leaves are pinnate, 12–25 cm long, with four to eight leaflets, each leaflet 5–6 cm long and 2–3 cm broad; there is no terminal leaflet.
 The flowers are small, produced in panicles.
 The fruit is a woody capsule 5–10 cm long and 3–6 cm broad, containing numerous winged seeds.

 The bark in younger specimens is smooth and grayish, becoming darker and furrowed with age.
 In the U.S. mahoganies are semi-deciduous, losing all or most of their leaves over winter or shedding at the flush of new growth in spring.
 New leaves emerge blood red to pinkish, quickly becoming a bright, light green and darkening as they mature.

 In the Florida Keys and south Florida, the species grows at the northern extent of its range, with individuals reaching 10–15 m tall.

+S. mahagoni has been found to exhibit strong wind resistance, frequently surviving major hurricanes.

 Cultivation and protection

 Supplies of S. mahagoni are very rare due to historic over-harvesting, and most mahogany marketed now comes from other related species, often with faster growth but of lower wood quality.

 It is also grown as an ornamental tree in subtropical and tropical regions.
+In Florida, it is grown as a street tree and a shade tree.